Agent

 #10 Hotpot AI — Best Text to Image Tool for Simple Promotional Graphics

 Hotpot AI is best for simple marketing graphics and lightweight design ideas.
 It is convenient when you need a quick visual direction, not a complex production workflow.
-I tested it with a sale graphic prompt because promotional visuals need a clear product, clean space, and friendly commercial styling.
+This makes it useful for basic promotional concepts, but less ideal for detailed commercial visuals.

 Pros: